-The proposed development includes alterations and additions to the existing carparking areas within the site.
+The proposed development is to demolish a number of single and two story buildings and replace them with a number of multi story buildings and a single story chapel.
+The proposed development also involves the rearrangement of some of the surrounding roadways and associated services.
 I have inspected all the trees that could be affected and list their details in Appendix 2.
 Based on this information, I provided guidance to project architect on the constraints these trees impose on the use of the site.
+The current layout is a result of this detailed consultation and has evolved taking full account of these constraints.

-One high category tree and fourteen low category trees will be lost because of this proposal.
-However, they are not largely visible from outside the site and the retention of all the significant trees will ensure there is no impact on the wider setting.
-A comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees.
-The proposed changes may adversely affect a further fourteen high category trees and ten low category trees if appropriate protective measures are not taken.
+Forty-three high category trees and eighty-one low category trees will need to be removed due to this proposed development.
+However, they are generally not visible from outside the site and the retention of the significant boundary tree cover will ensure there is little impact on the wider setting.
+A comprehensive landscaping scheme to mitigate these losses is recommended that will include the planting of new trees, both juvenile and semi-mature, around the site in prominent locations.

+The proposed changes may adversely affect a further one hundred and twenty high category trees and one hundred and fifty low category trees if appropriate protective measures are not taken.
 However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal will have no adverse impact on the contribution of trees to local amenity or character.